 If a statistic is not reported for your institution, the omission indicates that the statistic is not relevant to your institution and the data were not collected.
-As such, not all notes listed below may be applicable to your report.
+Not all notes may be applicable to your report.

 Use of Imputed Data